- HOME

 Now you have a documented digital transformation strategy that the entire organization knows about.
 Digital initiatives are no longer scattered experiments but planned projects with clear objectives.
 Processes are standardized and consistently implemented across departments.

-For instance, you have established standard workflows for key business processes like order fulfillment, customer onboarding, or inventory management.
+For instance, you've established standard workflows for key business processes like order fulfillment, customer onboarding, or inventory management.
 Everyone follows the same procedures using the same integrated systems.
 Data is organized with proper governance, and you have reliable dashboards that leaders check regularly.

 The culture actively supports digital initiatives.
 Employees receive training on new tools and processes.
 There's collaboration between IT and business units to identify improvement opportunities.